alexandar-m/ANPR-KNearest/README.md

 - cleans img (results in temp folder)
 - extracts chars (results in plate-contours folder)
 - KNearest return values of nearest dists and shows result

+Need asistance to finish "training - font in subfolders.py"